ncaccia/meme-generator/README.md

 - [ ] search by tag that include the search param avoiding capitalization.
 Include containinig parts of the tag.
 - [ ] Change the aspect ratio and scale of the image.

+## SPECIAL NOTES

+How drizzle + Neon + AuthJS work together.
+The flow works like this:

+### Authentication Flow:

+  1. User attempts to access protected route
+  2. `middleware.ts` checks authentication status -> `export { auth as middleware } from "~/auth";`
+  3. If not authenticated, redirects to auth route
+  4. `route.ts` handles authentication requests via handlers
+  5. Auth.js manages the OAuth flow with Google

+### Database Integration:

+  1. `db.ts`  establishes (only) connection to Neon -> handles **HOW** we connect to the database
+  2. `schema.ts` defines your database structure -> defines **WHAT** our database looks like
+  3. DrizzleAdapter connects Auth.js to your database ->  acts like a translator between Auth.js and your Neon database.
+  4. User data is stored in the defined tables

+### Protection Layer:

+   1. middleware.ts protects your routes
+   2. Can be configured to protect specific paths
+   3. Integrates with Auth.js session management